Anchor regression: heterogeneous data meets causality: Replicability and Anchor Stability

 \subsection{Anchor stability}

 If all solutions of \emph{anchor regression} agree (i.e., if $b^0 = b^\gamma$ for all $\gamma \in [0,\infty)$) we call the coefficient vector \emph{anchor stable}.

 We will show that under anchor stability we have predictive stability and replicability of variable selection under certain perturbations.
 Additionally, we will show that \emph{anchor stability} allows a causal interpretation of the coefficient vector under otherwise comparatively weak assumptions.
 As in the previous section, in the following we assume that the limit $b^{\rightarrow \infty} := \lim_{\gamma \rightarrow \infty} b^{\gamma}$ exists.

+One of the anchor stability results (Theorem~\ref{thm:stabcaus}) can be generalized to cases where the anchor is endogeneous.
+This relaxation is relevant for our application in Section~\ref{sec:genotype-tiss-expr}.
+A rigorous treatment of endogeneous anchors warrants the introduction of a class of models that subsumes acyclic models in Section~\ref{sec:setting-notation}.
+Thus, for reasons of readability we defer the most general version of the theorem to the Appendix, Section~\ref{sec:gener-vers-theor}.

 Our first result shows that we have anchor stability if the two endpoints of anchor regression agree. \begin{proposition} If $b^0 = b^{\rightarrow \infty}$ then

 \end{proposition}

 The proposition is valid without necessarily assuming the projectability condition, which is, however, needed for the following result on anchor stability in the case that the solutions match for $\gamma\in \{0,\infty\}$.